NoComment1105/periodic-mod-minecraft/README.md

 If you have discovered an issue wiht my mod, please do not hesitate to ask anything in my [Discord](https://discord.gg/28N2Eeq2tT) or leave an issue in my [issue tracker](https://www.github.com/NoComment1105/periodic-mod-fabric/issues) but please check for a duplicate of your issue first, thanks :)

 ### License
 Periodic is licensed under GNP LGPLv3, which is a free and open-source license.
-If you want to know more, poke your mose in the [license file](https://github.com/NoComment1105/periodic-mod-fabric/blob/1.16.x/main/LICENSE)
+If you want to know more, poke your nose in the [license file](https://github.com/NoComment1105/periodic-mod-fabric/blob/1.16.x/main/LICENSE)